 The existing play area is to be replaced with an expanded play area of approximately 1000 sq. m. in the same location.
 The enhanced play area should provide more opportunities for open-ended play and interaction with nature.
 Play area upgrades will include:

 - Replacement of the existing conventional play equipment with naturebased and creative play elements to help connect children to the natural environment and maximize play value

 - A restrained approach to new equipment

 - Accessible paths and play opportunities

 - Seating

 - Signage

 - Bike racks, and;

-Potential to include equipment for EXAMPLES OF NATUREseniors, if appropriate
+- Potential to include equipment for seniors, if appropriate

-BASED PLAY
+EXAMPLES OF NATURE-BASED PLAY